LaurentFerhi/Transfer_Learning/README.md

 # Transfer_Learning
-Transfer learning with pytorch on Alexnet using XGBosst as classifier (performed on small galaxy pictures dataset for demonstration purpose).
+Transfer learning with pytorch on Alexnet